andreasAabo/DAT250_lab/dat250-expass3.md

 ![Error Message](assets/ex3/error.png?raw=true)

-I took me longer than I like to admit that to solve this issue.
+I took me longer than I like to admit to solve this issue.
 The solution was simply selecting ***all files*** (and not .txt) when saving the file, with the correct name.

 <h4> veryfing the integrity of the MongoDB packages </h4>